My life in travel: A winter week in Vancouver

 That afternoon, I took the Capilano Suspension Bridge Park shuttle from downtown.
 Canyon Lights was in full effect, the park glowing in the early dark.
 The treetop walk, wrapped in fairy-lit pathways, felt both festive and slightly surreal.
 I got a hot chocolate that was mostly whipped cream and took in the views.
 It was busy and slightly overpriced but worth it for one last hit of winter magic.

 My honest opinion?
-If the lights hadn’t been on, I’m not sure it would be worth the ticket price.
-There are plenty of other free trails nearby.
+If the lights hadn’t been on, I’m not sure it would be worth the ticket price when there are plenty of other free trails nearby.

 The shuttle dropped us back at Canada Place just in time for another sunset.
 Different spot, same feeling.
 The ocean reflected the pinks of the sky, and the glass towers caught the last light.
 I would revisit Vancouver for the sunsets alone.

-I don’t usually go for chains, but Cactus Club in Coal Harbour has some of the best waterfront dining views, and Earls’ happy hour is a reliable go-to.
+Cactus Club in Coal Harbour has some of the best waterfront dining views, and Earls’ happy hour was a reliable go-to during my time in Canada.

 Bikes, seals & sea Air